Supergiovane/KNXUltimate/documents/SECURETUNNELINGWORKFLOW.md

   - KNX IP Secure Session (Secure Wrapper, 0x0950)
   - KNX Data Secure (SecureAPDU with APCI_SEC 0x03F1 + SCF 0x10)
   - KNX/IP Tunneling for bus frames (0x0420/0x0421)

+Note on interface selection and sender identity
+- If `secureTunnelConfig.tunnelInterfaceIndividualAddress` is unset/empty, the client auto‑selects a usable interface from the ETS keyring and retries candidates until authentication/connect succeed.
+The chosen IA is applied at runtime.
+- In TunnelTCP, the gateway assigns a tunnel IA in CONNECT_RESPONSE; bus frames use that IA as cEMI source.
+Data Secure, however, authenticates as the interface IA from the ETS keyring (not the dynamic tunnel IA).

 ## Session Establishment (KNX IP Secure)